Alerocodes/Patient-Readmission-Prediction/README.md

 4. **Modeling**:
    - The dataset is split into training and test sets.
-   - Several machine learning algorithms are applied, such as:
-     - Logistic Regression
+   - Logistic regression is carried out.
-     - Random Forest Classifier
    - Model evaluation is performed using accuracy, precision, recall, and other relevant metrics.

 ## Libraries Used